 The Web Developer Extension, created by Chris Pederick, is a very popular and useful resource for web designers.
 This section will specifically focus on the tools this extension provides that can help developers create more accessible web content.

-This extension is designed for Mozilla, Mozilla Firefox and Netscape (version 6 or greater) and will run on any platform that these browsers support.
-When downloaded, it adds a configurable menu and toolbar to the browser with various tools to help Web developers.
+This extension is designed for Chrome, Firefox, and Opera web browser and will run on any platform that supports these browsers.
+When installed, it adds a configurable menu and toolbar to the browser with various tools to help web developers.

 Using the Extension